-- Discussion with the person in charge

-- Examination of records

-- · Consultation with service users and staff

-- Evaluation and feedback
+- Discussion with the person in charge and the deputy manager - Examination of records - · Consultation with service users and staff - Evaluation and feedback

-During the inspection the inspector met with three service users, the person in charge and two staff members.
+During the inspection the inspector met with three service users, the person in charge and three staff members.

-The following records were viewed during the inspection:
+The following records were viewed prior to or during the inspection:

 - Service users' care records

 - Risk assessments

 - · Reports of monthly quality monitoring visits

 - Service user meeting minutes

 - Staff meeting minutes

 - Staff induction records

-- Staff training records
+- · Staff training records

 - Records relating to staff supervision and appraisal

-- Complaints records
+- · Complaints records

 - Incident records

-- Records relating to adult protection matters
+- · Records relating to adult protection matters

 - Staff rota information

 - Statement of Purpose

 - Service User Guide

-Questionnaires were provided during the inspection for completion by service users and /or relatives; one response was returned to RQIA.
-The respondent indicated that they were very satisfied that care provided was safe, effective and compassionate and that the agency was well led.
+Questionnaires were provided during the inspection for completion by service users and /or relatives; no responses were returned to RQIA.